mbachry/mosquitto_pyauth/README.md

 `MOSQUITTO_SRC` variable:

     make MOSQUITTO_SRC=/path/to/mosquitto-src

+Pass `PYTHON_VERSION` variable to compile with other other Python version than default (2.7):

+    make PYTHON_VERSION=3.6

 If all goes ok, there should be `auth_plugin_pyauth.so` file in the current directory.
 Copy it under path accessible for mosquitto daemon,